awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 Wavefront OBJ model (.obj)
 1. Click File > Export > Export Model
-1. Navigate to the correct folder where the model will be saved
+1. Navigate to and double-click on the correct item's folder on your Desktop (for example: CE_CabinetA_D4_2394)
+1. Double-click on the *Models* folder
 1. Type the file name and add *-model* to the end of the file name
     - For example: CE_CabinetA_D4_2349_3Dproject-model
 1. Set the Save as type to *Wavefront OBJ*